Whoopi Goldberg

 Childhood, Youth, Family

-Whoopi Goldberg, born Caryn Elaine Johnson, came into the world in the fall of 1955 in a Baptist family with Robert James Johnson and Emma Harris from New York.
-Her father, despite being a priest, separated from her mother, who raised Caryn and her older brother Clyde alone.
+Whoopi Goldberg, born Caryn Elaine Johnson, was born in fall 1955 in a Baptist family with Robert James Johnson and Emma Harris from New York.
+Her father, a priest, separated from her mother, who raised Caryn and her older brother Clyde alone.
 In her interviews, the famous actress described her mother as a strong and wise woman who worked as both a nurse and a teacher and was strict with them.

 Whoopi Goldberg as a child